SyamSundarAkina/Fine_Tuning_our_own_dataset/README.md

 ## 📌 Features

 - ✅ Fine-tunes GPT-2 using LoRA for reduced compute and memory usage
 - 🧠 Emotion classification from user text inputs
 - 🧹 Cleans and converts dataset into JSONL format for instruction-tuned training
 - 📉 Evaluates performance using BLEU, ROUGE, and METEOR
 - 💾 Saves fine-tuned model for inference or future use

 ---

+## 💡 Use Cases

+This fine-tuned model can be applied in the following scenarios:

+- **Customer Support** – Detects emotional tone in messages to improve service response and escalation.
+- **Chatbots** – Enables emotion-aware virtual assistants that adapt tone and replies.
+- **Mental Health Applications** – Monitors user sentiment in journals or messages for emotional well-being tracking.
+- **Social Media Analysis** – Identifies emotion trends in tweets, posts, and reviews for brand or public sentiment.
+- **EdTech and HR Platforms** – Analyzes feedback and engagement sentiment to enhance learning or workplace experience.

+---